yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

           ```
           * mixed collections need to happen more quickly; each young collection needs to process more regions in the old generation
         * Evacuation failure
-          * when performing a young collection, there isn’t enough room in the survivor spaces and the old generation to hold all the surviving objects
+          * when performing a young collection, there isn't enough room in the survivor spaces and the old generation to hold all the surviving objects
           ```
           60.238: [GC pause (young) (to-space overflow), 0.41546900 secs]
           ```